Axionable/Axionaut/README.md

 ## Training the vehicle
 Once you found the right camera position, it is necessary to build your own dataset.
 We built one with approximately 60K images with labels veryfied by inspection.
+Images were labeled as following: